brockmuellers/wanderguide/README.md

-"Retired designed by Lemon Liu from The Noun Project" "Couple designed by Shankar Narayan from The Noun Project" "Mountains designed by Chris Cole from The Noun Project"
+"Retired designed by Lemon Liu from The Noun Project" "Couple designed by Shankar Narayan from The Noun Project" "Mountains designed by Chris Cole from The Noun Project" "Monument designed by Giorgia Guarino from The Noun Project"